 Referral to the Police will not inhibit action under the Trust's Disciplinary Procedures.
 Serious cases of fraud or corruption would represent gross misconduct and consequently staff may be liable to dismissal.

-This Strategy and Policy was reviewed with due regard to the Equality Act 2010 and presented to and approved by the Board of Trustees during the Summer term 2023.
+This Strategy and Policy was reviewed with due regard to the Equality Act 2010 and presented to and approved by the Board of Trustees in May 2024.

-Signed by: C. Pailing

-Chair of Board of Trustees
+Signed by: C Pailing Chair of Board of Trustees